|Sunday||1 - 5|

 Tuesdays, 4pm, Al-Anon Family Group.
 Friends and family of alcoholics meet every Tuesday in the Captain's Room.

 2nd Tuesday, 1pm, Tuesday Beach Readers Book Club.
-The next meeting takes place October 14 in the Captain's Room and the selection will be A Discovery of Witches by Deborah Harkness.
+The next meeting takes place January 13 in the Captain's Room and the selection will be Life After Life by Kate Atkinson.

 Wednesdays & Fridays, by appointment only, SHINE Individual Counseling.
 Trained SHINE (Serving Health Insurance Needs of Elders) counselors assist seniors and the disabled with their Medicare and Medicaid questions in Study Room 4.
 SHINE one-on-one counseling is free, unbiased, and confidential.
 For more info or to schedule a counseling session call 321-323-9418 or email email@example.com.

 Wednesdays, 2-4pm, Socrates Café.
 Engage in stimulating conversation on a variety of philosophical and existential topics.
 No reading or preparation required.
-Topic for October 8: What is success and how is it different now than in the past?
+There will be no meeting of Socrates Cafe on Wednesdays, December 24 or December 31.

 2nd Wednesday, 11:30am, Morning Book Discussion Group.
 Newcomers are welcome to attend.
-The next meeting takes place October 8 in the Captain's Room and the selection will be The Dubliners by James Joyce.
+The next meeting takes place January 14 in the Captain's Room and the selection will be The Pleasure of My Company by Steve Martin.